eladjmc/shoe-app/README.md

 ## Prerequisites
 * Database server configured with the keys needed for the shoes in the app: ```{imgUrl, description, price}```
-* Set up the api.js to have the right api to access you Database
+* Set up the api.js to have the right api to access your own Database
 * Small cup of coffee 😉☕